ebi-gene-expression-group/scrnaseq_training/filtering_norm_batch_correction/tutorial.md

 ## 1.2.- Filter to keep only cells with up to 20% counts of mitochondrial genes

-Now search again for the tool `filtercells`, click on `Scanpy FilterCells` and the input should be set to `AnnData No filtering`.
+Now search again for the tool `filtercells`, click on `Scanpy FilterCells` and the input should be set to `AnnData No filtering` CORRECTION: `AnnData Operations on data 1: metadata changes on AnnData`.
 This file was generated from 10x formatted files obtained from Expression Atlas [E-MTAB-5061](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-5061/results/tsne) using the Workflow `Read data and transform metadata` available in the `Shared data -> Workflows`.
 These 10x formatted files are what you would generate by the process explained in the Quantification module earlier on the Generation of an expression matrix module.